-Here is a rundown of how most of Milwaukee's prospects are doing in winter league competition.
+Here is a rundown of how many of the players from Milwaukee's farm system are doing in fall/winter baseball circles.

 Arizona Fall League

-Brae Wright was 0-0 with 5.87 ERA with 7.2 innings in seven appearances, allowing eight hits and five runs with eight whiffs and four walks.
+Lefty Brae Wright was 0-0 with a 5.87 ERA in 7.2 innings with eight whiffs and four walks in addition to eight hits and five runs allowed.

 Hawaii Winter League

-And Rafael Lluberes was 0-0 with a 5.40 ERA in 1.2 innings, with four hits and three walks with two Ks and a run allowed in four appearances.
+Southpaw Rafael Lluberes had worked four times with a 5.40 ERA with four hits and three walks but only one earned run in 1.2 innings.

-Jay Gibbons had only eight hits in 45 at-bats (.178) with four homers and nine RBI.
+Alcides Escobar had only nine hits in 56 at-bats (.161) with three doubles and four RBI.

 Luis Pena made only his second appearance Nov.
 5, giving him 1.1 innings.
 He had allowed three hits and a run for a 6.75 ERA and had no strikeouts or walks.